 Deep Management Team Experienced in All Phases of Investment Cycle and Across All Levels of the Capital Structure.
 We are managed by OFS Advisor, which has access through the Staffing Agreement with OFSC to the resources and expertise of OFS's investment professionals.
-As of March 31, 2016, OFS's credit and investment professionals (including all investment committee members) employed by OFSC had an average of over 20 years of investment experience with strong institutional backgrounds including General Electric Capital Corporation, Merrill Lynch, Sanwa Business Credit Corporation and Canadian Imperial Bank of Commerce.
-Moreover, OFS's investment professionals specialize in the acquisition, origination and sourcing, underwriting and asset management of our specific targeted class of portfolio companies and have experience in investing at all levels of the capital structure.
-OFS's senior managers have gained extensive workout experience during multiple business cycles.
-OFS's credit and investment professionals are supported by additional administrative and back-office personnel that focus on operations, finance, legal and compliance, accounting and reporting, marketing, information technology and office management.
-The expertise of OFS's senior managers extends beyond just loan origination and sourcing to significant experience with distressed debt and workouts.
+As of December 31, 2015, OFS's credit and investment professionals (including all investment committee members) employed by OFSC had an average of over 15 years of investment experience with strong institutional backgrounds.